 You can create a Zap by describing your workflow in plain language.
-Tell it what should start your automation, what you want to accomplish, and which apps to use—it will build a Zap for you.
-Your Zap opens in the Zap editor, so you can tweak anything before you publish.
+Tell the new builder what should start your automation, what you want to accomplish, and which apps to use, and it will build a Zap for you.
+You can turn on your Zap directly from the new builder or open it in the Zap editor to make additional changes.

 Write a strong workflow description